JakeGuy11/image-sourcerer/README.md

 *Image Sourcerer* is a browser extension supported on Chrome and Chrome extension based browsers that is designed to download, sort and track images from supported sites.
 Once complete, this application will help users download images from content-rich sites, letting them control how it is organized and keeping track of the original creators for future reference.

-# IMPORTANT NOTICE - README!!!
+# IMPORTANT NOTICE

 This extension has remained unmaintained for over a year, but I'm finally beginning to re-update it!
 Please be patient as, yet again, I work through all site scripts and basically re-make them to work with the newer versions of the websites.

 ~~We are currently looking for beta testers!
 Find out more [here](https://github.com/JakeGuy11/image-sourcerer/blob/main/beta-testing.md)!~~

+# Todo List
+- Update site scripts
+  - Instagram
+  - Pixiv
+  - Reddit
+  - Reddit
+  - Danbooru
+- Restyle and update website
+- Update proxy
+- Deploy to chrome store

 # Contents
 - [Installation](#Installation)